deva-ships/blockdown/README.md

 ## Honest limits

 - Personal project, provided as-is with no warranty (see [LICENSE](LICENSE)).
 It changes real system settings on your Mac (network filtering, the hosts file, background helpers).
-Read what it does before running it; try a spare Mac or a virtual machine first if unsure.
 - Max resists an admin by cost, not magic.
 Someone with admin access who studies the code can eventually take it apart; the design makes that a deliberate, multi-hour project instead of a toggle.
 For a user without admin rights (a kid's account), it is effectively a wall.
 - Some background helpers use Apple-style names on purpose, so they don't advertise themselves to the person being blocked.
 This is documented behavior, not concealment from you.